Intravitreal Injection into the Eye

 Before the Procedure

 Please allow 1 to 1 ½ hours for your treatment visit.
 We will check your vision and dilate your pupil.
-You may be taken to a different room for the treatment.
+You may be taken to a different room for a retina scan.

 During the Procedure